lilamullany/testing-apps/virtual_green_screen/README.md

 # Virtual Green Screen Example App
 This app uses semantic segmentation to segment out a person from background noise in a video stream and replace the background with an image or blur it out.
-This app also demonstrates how to separate your app configuration informaiton into a separate JSON file.
+This app also demonstrates how to separate your app configuration information into a separate JSON file.
 For more details on this aspect of the app, please see the original blog: https://medium.com/@jalakoo_83320/using-a-computer-vision-classifier-to-sort-images-333d5090c0b4

 ## Requirements
 To run this app, you will need an alwaysAI account.
 Please register at https://alwaysai.co/auth?register=true